hidaj/SDNCockpit-Firewall/README.md

 Evaluation Plan
 - To test the effectiveness of the solution I will be generating traffic within the network utilising the firewall scenario to see if the flow roles are implemented and correct traffic dropped.
-As depicted below:
 ![Alt text](readme_Images/firewallConnectivity.jpg "project network connectivity")

 - After instantiating my configured firewall application utilise the